 choose(20,5)) subsamples to consider.
 Slightly larger sample sizes would force us to consider millions of subsamples.
 So instead we compute K random subsamples.
 I arbitrarily set K to 1,000.
 Although this is not what Miller (1988) suggested, the K loop shortcut should reduce bias to some extent if it is due to sample size differences.
 Here are the results:

-The K loop approach has only a small effect on bias.
-The reason is simple: the main cause of the bias is not a difference in sample size, it is a difference in skewness.
-This skewness difference can be handled by the bootstrap.
+The K loop approach works very well!
+Bias can also be handled by the bootstrap.
 Here is what we get using 200 bootstrap resamples for each simulation iteration:

 Finally, data & code are available on github.